Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Methodology

 \subsubsection{Generating a Feasible Plan}

+The first step in calculating the treatment effect is to establish a baseline performance metric (the control group).
+We achieve this by generating a \textit{feasible plan} using standard uninformed search, which represents the agent's default behavior when it does not explicitly prioritize responsibility sharing.
 Sequential decision-making and manipulation problems are defined by logical states, actions, goals, and physical constraints.
 Following the TAMP formulation, the agent employs a search in the state space following a transition function, $s'=\delta(s,a)$.
 Starting from the initial state $s_0$, the search algorithm expands from this state by taking actions $a_t$, transitioning to the next state $s'$, and gradually reaching a goal state $s_g$.
-This generates a series of actions following the formulation detailed in Equation \ref{lgp}, resulting in a task plan, $P = \{a_1,a_2,...,a_T\}$, where $T$ represents the number of actions required to reach the goal state from the initial state.
-CPG utilizes Multi-Bound Tree Search ~\cite{mbts}, as detailed in Section \ref{MBTS}, as the search algorithm for finding a task plan due to its domain-agnostic and geometrically aware nature, making it well-suited for these types of problems.
+This generates a series of actions resulting in a task plan, $P = \{a_1,a_2,...,a_T\}$.
+CPG utilizes Multi-Bound Tree Search ~\cite{mbts} as the search algorithm for finding a task plan due to its domain-agnostic and geometrically aware nature.